 It's time to take care of this, before it gets much worse.
-There are answers here, and you can take the necessary steps.
+There are answers here, and you can take the necessary steps to get past this problem.
 You've got what it takes to get the job done.

 It never "comes out of nowhere" like a lot of people think.
 There is always a reason for all kinds of anger, including rage.